Fanatic-zer0/CK-X/README.md

-# Kuberenetes Exam Simulator 🚀
+# Kubernetes Exam Simulator 🚀

 A powerful Kubernetes certification practice environment that provides a realistic exam-like experience for kubernetess exam preparation.